Postcode area: NR13.

 Community Character and Population

-With approximately 2,500 residents, Acle maintains the character of a genuine community village while offering far more amenities and facilities than many settlements of comparable size.
+With around 2,800 residents, Acle maintains the character of a genuine community village while offering far more amenities and facilities than many settlements of comparable size.
 The population is diverse, comprising families with children, young professionals, established householders, and retirees, all drawn by different aspects of what Acle offers.
-This demographic diversity contributes to a vibrant, inclusive community atmosphere where people from different backgrounds interact naturally.
+This demographic diversity contributes to a lively, inclusive community atmosphere where people from different backgrounds interact naturally.

 Despite its accessibility and modern facilities, Acle retains a strong village identity and community spirit.
 Local residents enjoy genuine connections with their neighbours, supporting local businesses and participating in community events and activities throughout the year.
 This authentic village character is a major attraction for those seeking an escape from urban anonymity while still maintaining access to modern conveniences and services.